 The FIS Alpine Ski World Cup is the largest international Alpine Skiing competition held annually.
 It is considered the premier Alpine Ski racing competition along with the Winter Games and the FIS Alpine World Ski Championships.

 The World Cup was promoted in 1966 by a group of ski racing friends, including French journalist Serge Lang and the alpine ski team directors Honore Bonnet from France and Bob Beattie from the USA.
-International Ski Federation president Marc Hodler soon backed the new competition during the FIS Alpine World Ski Championships 1966 at Portillo, Chile, and became an official FIS event in 1967.
+International Ski Federation president Marc Hodler soon backed the new competition during the FIS Alpine World Ski Championships 1966 at Portillo, Chile, and it became an official FIS event in 1967.

 The inaugural World Cup race, a Slalom, was held on January 5, 1967, in Berchtesgaden (Germany).